ika-rwth-aachen/mqtt_client-release/README.md

 #### Demo Client Launch

-After building your ROS workspace, launch the *mqtt_client* nodelet with the pre-configured demo parameters using *roslaunch*, which should yield the following output.
+After building your ROS workspace, launch the *mqtt_client* node with the pre-configured demo parameters using *roslaunch*, which should yield the following output.

 ```bash
 # ROS